vokegpu/amogpu/README.md

 # Amogpu

+The reason to this readme is written in another language and not english is because there is not good materials for learn OpenGL in portuguese (Brasil).

+--

 Entenda, a GPU é muito importante para nós programdores e programadoras, sem ela aplicações que nós usamos não teria o minimo de performance e design bonito! infelizmente poucas pessoas se interessam por este incrível lado do hardware!
 Essa biblioteca mostra como podemos utilizar corretamente funções do OpenGL moderno.